Joepock123/clawmmunication-and-meowssages-app/README.md

 # KatKin's Full-stack Coding Test

+# Joe Jackson - Readme

+An overview of how to start the project, the approach to solving the requirements and reflections.

+Mewsic to your earrs no doubt :heart_eyes_cat:

+## Getting started

+1. Install the dependencies `npm i`.
+2. Run the development server `npm run dev`
+3. Check the [/comms/your-next-delivery/:userId](http://localhost:3001/comms/your-next-delivery/ff535484-6880-4653-b06e-89983ecf4ed5) endpoint is working.
+4. Follow the instructions to start the frontend [here](https://github.com/Joepock123/clawmmunication-and-meowssages-client).

+## Acceptability Criteria

+- [x] GET `/comms/your-next-delivery/:userId` endpoint that returns the correct response.
+  - [x] users module to retrieve user.
+    - [x] Service to return user with active subscriptions.
+  - [x] comms module to return channel-agnostic comms
+    - [x] Controller with endpoint.
+    - [x] Service to get comms.
+      - [x] Calculate total cost.
+      - [x] Generate title and messages.
+  - [x] Testing
+    - [x] Test utility function.
+    - [x] Integration test for endpoint.

+## Approach

+- _As a highly personalized service_ it's important the communication is correct so I'd like to test this.
+- The _templating logic for this channel-agnostic_ so separate out the comms into its own module.
+- We can probably create more modules e.g. pricing.
+However due to the time contraints I'll stick with 2: comms and users.
+- Test the price calculation if there is time.
+- Probably only time to build the happy path (no error handling).
+- Due to time contraints the quickest way I can build the frontend is in a separate repo.

+## Technical stack

+- Backend
+  - [cors](https://www.npmjs.com/package/cors?activeTab=readme): to allow requests from our client.
+- Frontend
+  - [create-next-app](https://nextjs.org/docs/pages/api-reference/cli/create-next-app): to quickly scaffold a React-based metaframework with typescript and tailwind for styling.
+  - [SWR](https://swr.vercel.app/): a nice data fetching library.

+## Next steps

+- This project currently only supports the happy path.
+There is not exception handling on the front or backend.
+  - Error handling on the backend to return the correct status codes and messages to the frontend.
+  - Error handling on the frontend to improve the UX, letting the user know the cause of the error.
+- Improve test coverage.
+  - Including unit testing for the `calculateCatFoodCost` function and exception handling when the user is not found.
+- Separation of concerns.
+  - It may make sense to move the `calculateCatFoodCost` into a separate pricing module as functions like these may be used by other modules than comms.
+- Consider further abstractions.
+  - For example, creating a function to calculate the `freeGift` boolean value so it is easier to test.
+- Use a monorepo setup to improve development experience (share types accross front and backend for example).

+---

 ## BEFORE YOU BEGIN

 Please take your time to thoroughly read through this README.
 If anything is unclear or you think there is a mistake somewhere, please let us know via email.
 We recommend you spend around an hour or so on this test.
 Submission instructions are at the bottom of this README.